What is the full form of CBSE

 - New Delhi (Headquarter)

-CBSE was established on 3 November, 1962.
-It is affiliated with all Kendriya Vidyalayas, all Javahar Navodaya Vidyalaya, private schools and most of the schools approved by the Central Government of India.
+CBSE was established on 3 November 1962.
+It is affiliated with all Kendriya Vidyalayas, all Jawahar Navodaya Vidyalaya, private schools, and most of the schools approved by the Central Government of India.

 - It also conducts AIEEE (All India Engineering Entrance Examination) every year.
-It is a competitive examination in all India level for admission into various undergraduate courses in engineering and architecture.
+It is a competitive examination at the national level for admission into various undergraduate courses in engineering and architecture.

-- It also conducts All India Pre Medical Test (AIPMT) every year which is a competitive examination for admission in major medical colleges across India.
+- It also conducts the All India Pre-Medical Test (AIPMT) every year, which is a competitive examination for admission to major medical colleges across India.

-- It also conducts National Eligibility Test (NET) for the selection of professors at colleges and universities and Central Teacher Eligibility Test (CTET) for the selection of school teachers.
+- It also conducts the National Eligibility Test (NET) for the selection of professors at colleges and universities and the Central Teacher Eligibility Test (CTET) for the selection of school teachers.